dmitryweiner/parking-game/README.md

 **Win condition.** All four corners of the car inside an empty slot's white lines, speed below 0.5 m/s, heading within ±20° of the slot's axis (either direction works).

-**Crash condition.** Any contact with another car or a lot wall ends the run.
+**Crash condition.** Any contact with another car, a lot wall, a crossing AI car, or a pedestrian ends the run.

+**Difficulty ramps with score.** Every ~800 points banked into your session total bumps the difficulty by one level:

+- **Empty slots** start at **6** and shrink by one per level, down to a minimum of **1**.
+- **Pedestrians** crossing the lot start at **1** and grow by one per level (unbounded).
+- **AI cars** sweeping through the driveways start at **1** and grow by one per level (unbounded).

-**Multiple empties.** Each round has 2–5 empty slots, all highlighted in green.
-Park in any of them — picking one closer to the entrance scores better.
+So early runs are forgiving and crowd with score.
+All empties are still highlighted in green — picking one closer to the entrance scores better.

+**Crossing traffic.** AI cars and pedestrians appear at the lot edge, cross to the far side, then despawn just past it.
+Pedestrians walk through pedestrian lanes (corridor, driveways, edge strips, and the vertical gaps between adjacent slot columns) so they pass *between* parked cars, not over them.
+AI cars stick to the driveways between row pairs.
+Both will hold station if anything — another agent, a pedestrian, or your car — is in front of them; if they stay blocked for ~1.5 s they make a U-turn and head back out the way they came.

 ### Controls